open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 The Manager role comes with another set of administrative features.
 This includes viewing reports, syncing the community with the nation, and performing upgrades on the community.
 Click [here](manager.md) to learn more.

 ## Community
-In a community Planet, under Community, you can expand your knowledge and creativity with like-minded people.
-You can check for new events, join events, or create your own events using our calendar feature.
+The Community page allows you to connect with like-minded individuals to expand your knowledge and creativity.
+Here, you can check for new events, join ongoing ones, or create your own using our calendar feature.
+Please note that the Community* tab is only available within a community Planet.